steqeq/0000/README.md

 ## Supported Operating Systems

-The AMD ROCm v3.5.x platform is designed to support the following operating systems:
+The AMD ROCm v3.7.x platform is designed to support the following operating systems:

+* Ubuntu 20.04
 * Ubuntu 16.04.6(Kernel 4.15) and 18.04.4(Kernel 5.3)
 * CentOS 7.7 (Kernel 3.10-1062) and RHEL 7.8(Kernel 3.10.0-1127)(Using devtoolset-7 runtime support)
 * SLES 15 SP1